MaskAnyone/MaskAnyone/README.md

 MaskAnyone is a docker-packaged modern web app that is built with React, MaterialUI, FastAPI and PostgreSQL.
 It is designed to be easily extensible with new algorithms and to be scalable with multiple docker workers.
 It is also designed to be easily usable by non-technical users.

-_This Project is the result of the 2023 Mastersproject at the "Intelligent Systems Group" at the Hasso-Plattner-Institute._
+_This Project is the result of the 2023 Mastersproject at the "Intelligent Systems Group" at the Hasso Plattner Institute._

 <a name="features"></a>